aepicos/clear-score/README.md

 ## My approach

-I am a designer first and approach most tasks visually and then create code to underpin the designs and interactions second.
+I am a designer, who can code - rather than a coder, who can design - so I approach tasks visually.
+I think about what the user sees and interacts with and then create code to underpin that.

-So I approached the task from the user side, looking at the dial on my ClearScore page I broke it down to the following issues to consider:
+Looking at the dial on my ClearScore page I broke it down to the following issues to consider:

 - Blurring the background image inside the dial ("frosting")
 - Animating the circular graph to a point relative to a maximum score - both passed from data